- A veteran of the NFL ranks, Welton came to Tennessee after spending nine years with the Cleveland Browns.

 - Welton also has coached baseball and served as an assistant varsity football coach at Adrian (Mich.)
 High School from 1990-96.

-- Welton was born in Toledo, Ohio and grew up in Luna Pier, Michigan, where he attended Erie-Mason High School.
+- Born in Toledo, Ohio and grew up in Luna Pier, Michigan, Welton attended Erie-Mason High School.

 - He earned a bachelor's degree in physical education/health from Adrian (Mich.)
 College in 1991, where he played quarterback and was part of two MIAA championship teams.
 Welton did his post-graduate work at both Eastern Michigan University and Grand Valley State University.